 -L part of the tunnel creation.
 In this example that is port 6379.
 Traffic on that port will be sent, encrypted, to the remote end of the tunnel and delivered to the IP address and port specified within the secure VLAN on which the Redis deployment is hosted.

 The "SSH Command Line" string is the invocation for the

 redis-cli command.
 This requires that the

-redis-cli command to be installed.
+redis-cli command is installed.
 See Connecting to Redis for details.
 Once the

 redis-cli command is installed the command in the "SSH Command Line" string should be executable.
-Users will require the password which is available in the Credentials field - Clicking Show in *Credentials will not only reveal the password but also substitute it into the various command lines.
-Take the command and run it in a new terminal session:
+The required password is available in the Credentials field: click Show in Credentials to reveal the password and also substitute it into the various command lines.
+Run the command in a new terminal session:

 $ redis-cli -p 6379 -a [password] 127.0.0.1:6379> KEYS * 1) "x" 2) "testing" 127.0.0.1:6379>